villekf/OMEGA-doc/docs/source/technical.rst

 (variance reduction, then smoothing) -> global correction factor -> Sinogram gap filling.
 If any of the corrections are set as ``false``, then that step is omitted.
 Only prompts go through corrections.
-Scatter can be applied only with normalization separately applied to it or without separate normalization.
+Scatter can be applied with normalization separately applied to it or without separate normalization.

 All the separate sinograms are saved in a same mat-file with the